csbhr/CDVD-TSP/README.md

 ### Testing

 #### Quick test
-1. Download the pre-trained models.
+1. Download the pretrained models.
 2. Download the testing datasts.
 3. Run `python ./code/inference.py --default_data DVD`
   - default_data: the dataset you want to test, optional: DVD, GOPRO
 4. The deblured result will be in './infer_results'.

 #### Test your own data
-1. Download the pre-trained models.
+1. Download the pretrained models.
 2. Run `python ./code/inference.py --data_path path/to/data --model_path path/to/pretrained/model`
   - data_path: the path of you own data. **(There must be two subfolder namely blur and gt.)**
   - model_path: the path of you pretrained model.